A33: it depends on the situation and the associated risks.

 A32: Yes.
 However, given the specific circumstances, all the time limits indicated in the standard have to be reconsidered according to the IAF FAQ Q10 that allows the postponements of any conformity assessment activities.
 This means that:

-it is not necessary to conducted a surveillance audit at least once a calendar year;
+- it is not necessary to conduct a surveillance audit at least once a calendar year;

 In the case it is not possible to perform any surveillance activity within the timeframe of 12+6 months (see above second bullet point), the accredited CB shall inform the customer and suspend the accredited certificate.